 The Val di Susa in Piedmont is the place in which the book The Name of the Rose comes to life for me.

 The Name Of the Rose is one of my favourite books by Umberto Eco made into a film starring Sean Connery.

 Not the actual one used in the film – the exterior of which was actually a mock up - but this monastery is to all intents and purposes the place that the mock-up was copied from.
-In fact it is so special I have devoted a separate section to this "Name of the Rose Monastery" .
+Read more about this Monastery - the Sacra di San Michele here.

-If you are planning on spending a few days in the are Chiomonte (more on the town later) is very central to everything - try to stay at the Al Cantoun.
+If you are planning on spending a few days in the area then Chiomonte (more on the town later) is very central to everything - try to stay at the Al Cantoun.

 The ideal way to tour this area is to follow the steps of those medieval pilgrims heading for Gaul.
 Start from Turin as they did and head for Rivoli, the first stop on this road and the gateway to the Val di Susa.
 Rivoli is home to the fabulous Museum of Modern Art, housed in one of the castles belonging to the Savoy Royal Family.

 Following in the steps of the pilgrims to Gaul visit the twelfth century gothic church of Sant’Antonio, one of the most remarkable medieval gothic churches in the Val di Susa and indeed in Piedmont.

 The frescoes inside are the work of Jacopo Jaquero – the most famous Piedmont artist of this period.
 On entering the church it is not difficult to imagine tired pilgrims, returning from France, arriving here to the warm welcome that this church was renowned for.

 These lakes are the major attractions for those spending the day from Turin and the restaurants along their shores, catering to the high standards of those from Turin, are all of good quality.